talismanco/mirror/docs/development/workflow.md

 Switched to a new branch 'release/0.1.0'
 ```

-Once the release is ready to ship, it will get merged it into `master` and `develop`, then the release branch will be deleted.
-It’s important to merge back into `develop` because critical updates may have been added to the release branch and they need to be accessible to new features.
+Once the release is ready to ship, it will get merged it into `master` and `next`, then the release branch will be deleted.
+It’s important to merge back into `next` because critical updates may have been added to the release branch and they need to be accessible to new features.
 If your organization stresses code review, this would be an ideal place for a pull request.

 To finish a release branch, use the following methods: